 The Belmont Business Park benefits from stunning natural amenity owing to its proximity to the Swan River and the presence of Severin Walk.
 Severin Walk is a tree lined waterway walk, with several picnic areas and places to rest.
 It is part of a walk trail from Faulkner Park to the Swan River at Adachi Park.
 To continually improve streetscape amenity, the City plants approximately 250 established trees per year as part of the Street Tree Planting Program.
 Businesses are encouraged to be involved with improvements to the Belmont Business Park streetscape by requesting the planting of street trees.
 Planting is undertaken by Council staff during winter.
 There are nominated tree species for all City streets.
 Planting, formative pruning, initial watering and subsequent pruning of street trees upon the council verge is the responsibility of the City.
 If you would like to request a street tree to be planted on your verge, please contact the City’s Parks and Environment Administration Officer on 9477 7257.

 Historically, industrial estates in Perth have provided very limited urban amenity for workers.
 This is changing as businesses recognise the value employees place on amenities such as retail and entertainment.
 Belmont Business Park is unique in that it benefits from excellent proximity and connectivity to the Belmont City Centre.
-This proximity is magnified by the Belmont BUSLink: a free lunch time shuttle bus service connecting businesses in Belmont Business Park with the Belmont City Centre.

 The City of Belmont takes a progressive and facilitative approach to planning decisions, seeking to foster and support economic development and growth throughout the business community.
 Under the local planning scheme the majority of the Belmont Business Park is zoned to allow for the development of a mix of varied but compatible business uses such as offices, showrooms and clean, low impact industrial uses.